-FPT Fluid Power Technology participated in the manufacturing of special hydraulic tensioners
+FPT – Fluid Power Technology has designed and manufactured the special hydraulic bolt tensioners

 used on the Hebron offshore platform